 In line with the public health action cycle, health reporting can, in addition to the presentation and interpretation of results, identify specific needs for action at the health policy level and derive recommendations for action based on this.
-This facilitates the development and implementation of targeted projects and interventions aiming at health promotion, prevention and care that counteract sex/gender-based inequity.
+This can facilitate the development and implementation of targeted projects and interventions aimed at health promotion, prevention and care that can counteract sex/gender-based inequity.

-In light of missing data and research gaps on particular population groups or on specific topics, the derivation of recommendations for action is a challenge.
-Transparency in the definition of recommendations for action, the involvement of external expertise, and feedback with policy-makers or the public can help to meet this challenge, but might also create additional challenges during implementation.
+In light of missing data and research gaps on particular population groups or on specific topics, the derivation of recommendations for action can be a challenge.
+Transparency in the definition of recommendations for action, the involvement of external expertise, and feedback with policymakers or the public can help to meet this challenge, but might also create additional challenges during implementation.

-The following suggestions were developed for the challenges in developing practice-relevant recommendations for action in the AdvanceGender project:
+The following suggestions were developed in the AdvanceGender project to address the challenges in developing practice-relevant recommendations for action.

 I. Determine recommendations for action

 III.
 Feedback with policymakers and the public

 For dialogical forms of communication, public events (e.g. health policy hours, lectures and roundtable discussions) and complementary closed events (e.g. briefings) can be organised.